data-lineage/catalog-templates/README.md

 1. NodeInfo.csv -> To be imported into the Node Information Table.
 2. PropertyInfo.csv -> To be imported into the Property Information Table.
 3. RelationshipMetaInfo.csv -> To be imported into the Relationship Meta Info Table.
+4. NodeGraphDetails.csv -> To be imported into the Node Graph details Table.